BazzaCuda/MinimalistMediaPlayerX/_resources/resource_mdEditingAudio.md

 **MMP** provides excellent audio and video editing facilities<br />
 - for the user, editing is really fast and non-fiddly
-- you can edit and export the finished product without even stopping playback
+- you can edit and export the finished product without even stopping playback!
 - editing is "lossless" and doesn't require that the exported audio/video be re-encoded
 - in effect, you are doing a copy/paste from your original file to the edited file
 - consequently, the quality of the exported file is identical to the original